Learn more about Cataract Surgery

 For more information regarding the factors which may affect the outcome of your treatment, click here.

-Follow-up appointments are also important for determining whether you will require any further treatment.
+You may be required to attend one or more follow-up appointments after your Cataract Surgery.
+These appointments allow your doctor to check the procedure went to plan and rule out the need for further treatment.
 While uncommon, this will be the case if you develop Posterior Capsule Opacification (PCO) or if there is some retention of your cataract.

 For more information on additional treatment after Cataract Surgery, click here.